deganandapriyambada/degananda.com/_posts/erp/2025-11-21-Change-Mangement-and-Roll-Out-Strategy-on-CMMS-Implementation.md

+---
+layout: posts
+author: Degananda Ferdian
+categories: erp
+series-code: ASM001
+excerpt: Change management is as important as the CMMS development or rollout it self as poeple will be the one operate the platform.
+One of the most popular CM framework which adopted by many big organization is ADKAR methodologies.
+tags: erp sap-pm change-management
+topics: sap-pm
+background: any CMMS platform available on the market are just a tools.
+In the end, human is the one who operate the platform.a bad operator can result in bad data quality.
+Garbage in and garbage out!. a Proper management need to be put in places to govern the transition and process.
+objective: to understand the practical change management process on CMMS roll-out
+deliverables: Article
+---

 # CMMS is Just a Tools

 CMMS (Computerized maintenance management system) is a tools to support reliablity and maintenance departement to execute all maintenance related activities.